-We're taking a brief break from admiring her next-level volume to appreciate this incredible color.
+We're taking a brief break from admiring the next-level volume to appreciate this incredible color.
 Make a major statement too with a deep, pigmented allover mahogany hue (which clearly pairs well with black lipstick).

-Brighten up naturally dark hair with a rich, slightly lighter color allover.
+Brighten up naturally dark hair with a rich, slightly lighter color all over.
 We love this warm, subtle hue.

 Hint of Cranberry

-It doesn't have to be Thanksgiving for you to pair your piecey 'do with cranberry hued-highlights.
+It doesn't have to be Thanksgiving for you to pair your piece-y 'do with cranberry-hued highlights.
 A tousled mahogany balayage is always a good idea.

 Lighten things up with allover mahogany highlights.
 If your natural color is nearly black, this is the perfect way to warm up your 'do.

-Rich & Pigmented
+Rich and Pigmented

 We can't say enough good things about this saturated mahogany hue combined with bouncy, voluminous curls and natural roots.
-(Anyone else experiencing major curl envy right now?)
+Anyone else experiencing major curl envy right now?